 - Bradycardia—heart beating too slowly

-- Ventricular tachycardia—heart beating too rapidly
+- Ventricular tachycardia—heart beating too fast

-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review possible problems such as:
+Problems are rare, but all procedures have some risk.
+The doctor will talk about problems that could happen, such as:

 - Damage to nearby structures

-- Inappropriate shocks
+- Unwanted shocks

 What to Expect